Trans-Asia Shipping Lines

 Trans-Asia Shipping Lines, Incorporated (TASLI) is a shipping company based in Cebu City, Philippines.
 It was incorporated on March 25, 1974, under the name of Solar Shipping Lines, Inc. The Chairman of the company is Dennis A. Uy.
 Trans-Asia Shipping Lines is now managed by the Chelsea Logistics, Corp.

 The company took steps towards cargo modernization in 2013, by acquiring almost 8,000 square meters of property within Cebu Pier area, and upgrading operations to include 10-footer container vans while maintaining loose and palletized / break bulk operations to cater to clients' varying needs.
 By 2015, the company started offering 20-foot container van service for Cebu to Cagayan and Cagayan to Cebu route.

 In 2016, the company expanded cargo operations to Manila, with a freighter vessel offering Less Container Cargo (LCL) and Full Container Load (FCL) cargo service.
 Barely 6 months of serving Cebu to Manila and Manila to Cebu route, we now include 40-footer container service.

 In December 2016, Chelsea Logistics Holdings Corporation purchased the entire outstanding shares of stocks of Trans-Asia Shipping Lines, Inc. including its four subsidiaries.

 Current fleet

-TASLI operates 9 passenger-cargo vessels and 6 cargo vessels.
+TASLI operates 7 passenger-cargo vessels (one out of service) and 5 cargo vessels.